gabrahamastro/binary_stars_project/README.md

 6. `CMD_single.ipynb`: For plotting a colour-magnitude diagram (CMD) of the outputted data (where data come from processing the BP, RP and G band data with `jktebop` in task 8.
 Note it uses the [MIST model](https://waps.cfa.harvard.edu/MIST/model_grids.html) `MIST_v1.2_feh_p0.00_afe_p0.0_vvcrit0.0_UBVRIplus.iso`, available from [here](https://waps.cfa.harvard.edu/MIST/data/tarballs_v1.2/MIST_v1.2_vvcrit0.0_UBVRIplus.txz)
 7. `CMD_multiple.ipynb`: For plotting a colour-magnitude diagram (CMD) of the outputted data for multiple stars (again from the outputs of `jktebop` task 8 and the same MIST model data).

+The `Report` directory consists of the `.pdf` output and LaTeX files which were used to generate this (using the AAAS Research Note template on Overleaf).
 ## Quick Start
 To get started, first run the following commands:
 ```